 In 2003, Frontier Community College Foundation purchased the Bud Harrison property, which is adjacent to the FCC campus.
 The purchase was assisted by the City of Fairfield, Lebensfeld Foundation, Forrestine Hutchison Foundation and Joe and the late Libby Flemming.
 The 2,400 square-feet television sales and repair shop will be transformed into a conference center which will serve Frontier and the community.
-The college plans to transform the structure with minor modifications to the outside appearance of the building.
+The college transformed the structure with minor modifications to the outside appearance of the building.
 The building was renamed as Foundation Hall.

 In 2005, Rotary Plaza was constructed at the intersection of the campus’ sidewalks just north of the Adult Education Center and not only commemorates a century of service by Rotary International, but also pays tribute to 100 years of education in Wayne County.
 The plaza is a way to honor the rich history of one-room schools and those citizens who attended them.
 The plaza was landscaped by Peter’s Landscaping with volunteer labor from the Fairfield Rotary Club.
 The centerpiece of the plaza is an original one-room school bell from the Frame School, which formerly stood near Barnhill, and reportedly was one of the last standing one-room schools.
 The bell was donated to the project by Claudia Berg in 2004.
 Barnhill and Frame School Districts joined New Hope in 1955.
 The $20,000 project was financed by a $5,000 grant from the Fairfield Rotary Club and a Brick Paver Fundraiser which generated the additional $15,000.
 A total of 300 bricks are a permanent part of the plaza.

 Dr. Charles Novak was appointed as Interim President at FCC by the Illinois Eastern Community College Board of Trustees effective June 2007.
-Novak’s community college administration includes former president at Olney Central College; vice-chancellor for academic and financial affairs at IECC; interim president at Morton College in Cicero and Illinois Valley Community College in Oglesby; and retired president from Richland Community College in Decatur.
+Novak’s community college administration included former president at Olney Central College; vice-chancellor for academic and financial affairs at IECC; interim president at Morton College in Cicero and Illinois Valley Community College in Oglesby; and retired president from Richland Community College in Decatur.

 On July 1, 2008, Dr. Tim Taylor was appointed President of Frontier Community College.
 Prior to joining FCC, Dr. Taylor served as Dean of the Business and Technology Division at Richland Community College in Decatur, Illinois.
 Taylor serves as FCC’s fourth president.